-As a change of pace, I thought I’d share something personal instead of analysis.
+As a change of pace, I thought I’d share something personal.
 I love reading.
-I also think that what we love to read reveals a lot about us.
-And so, here are 4 authors I adore and why:
+Since I believe that what we love reading reveals a lot about us, here are four authors I adore:

 Jhumpa Lahiri

-Lahiri is best known for her Pulitzer Prize winning first book, a collection of short-stories entitled, The Interpreter of Maladies.
+Lahiri won a Pulitzer Prize for her first book, a collection of short-stories entitled, The Interpreter of Maladies.

-Her follow-up is one of my favorite books of all-time, The Namesake.
-It’s about an Indian American (and his family) growing up in Boston and his feelings of being torn between worlds.
+Though it’s her follow-up, The Namesake, that’s my favorite, .
+It’s about an Indian American growing up in Boston and his feelings of being torn between worlds.

-The book is staggering in its insight into what it’s like to grow up feeling like an “outsider” at times.
-I’ve pushed this book on as many people as possible and will do the same for the movie version to be released in a few months starring Kal Penn of Harold & Kumar fame.
-Lahiri also wrote an amazing piece in Newsweek a year back entitled, My Two Lives.
-She describes growing up in America and feeling neither “Indian” nor “American”—feeling pulled in both directions, but falling short at both.
-It was, without question, the most powerful and resonant one-page article I’ve ever read.
-If I love reading Michael Lewis for the wisdom I seemingly pick up afterwards, I read Lahiri because it contains the rarest of things for me: identification.
-I grew up in a world where very few things felt like they were speaking directly to me, in reading Lahiri, I get the incredible feeling of belonging and understanding.
-I can identify with her and her characters.
-That’s a pretty powerful feeling.
+About a year back, Lahiri also wrote an amazing piece in Newsweek entitled, My Two Lives.
+She writes about her experiences growing up in America and feeling neither “Indian” nor “American.”
+Of feeling pulled in both directions, but falling short at both.
+Without question, it’s the most resonant one-page story I’ve ever read.
+If I love reading Michael Lewis for the wisdom I seemingly pick up afterwards, I read Lahiri because it contains the rarest of things: identification.
+I identify with her and her characters and feel understood.
+That’s powerful.

 Michael Lewis